Who Is Celine Dion?

 In the first months of 2000, Dion announced that she was taking time off from her career in order to focus on her family.
 She and Angelil had been trying to have children for years, and eventually decided to use in vitro fertilization to conceive.
 In May 2000, Dion underwent two small operations at a fertility clinic in New York in order to improve her chances of becoming pregnant.

 Her efforts were successful, and on January 25, 2001, Dion gave birth to a boy, Rene-Charles.
-She has revealed in interviews that she had stored another fertilized egg in the fertility clinic and planned someday to give her son a sibling.
+She revealed in interviews that she had stored another fertilized egg in the fertility clinic and planned someday to give her son a sibling.
 On October 23, 2010, at age 42, Dion gave birth to twin boys.
 Angelil, who was diagnosed with skin cancer in 1999, was in remission.

 After a two-year hiatus, Celine Dion returned in March 2002 with A New Day Has Come, which topped the charts in more than 17 countries.
 A year later, she began a much-hyped 36-month engagement at Caesars Palace, the famous Las Vegas hotel and casino.
-Dion simultaneously released the album One Heart, which did not fair as strongly as its predecessor.
+Dion simultaneously released the album One Heart, which did not fare as strongly as its predecessor.

 Dion returned to creating French-language albums with 2003's 1 Fille & 4 Types.
 Partnering with photographer Anne Geddes, she had a hit with the children's music album Miracle: A Celebration of New Life (2004).
 In 2007, Dion released two albums.
 Taking Chances nearly reached the top of the pop album charts, and D'Elles was another French-language recording.